Construction workers in safety gear installing a large blue crane at a building site with a sign reading 'SMIT CRANES'. Overcast sky.

 What we’re after:

-• NZQA Crane Operator & Rigging Qualifications (or international equivalent)
+• Crane Operator & Rigging certificates

-• A clean pre-employment drug and alcohol test.
+• A clean pre-employment drug and alcohol test

 • A current Full New Zealand driver’s licence (or valid international licence)